EOEPCA/deployment-guide/docs/prerequisites/storage.md

 - **Processing Building Blocks**: For instance, the CWL Processing Engine needs shared file access.

-Make sure to check which Building Blocks you plan to deploy and ensure the cluster’s StorageClass and volume provisioning match these requirements.
+Make sure to check which Building Blocks you plan to deploy and ensure the cluster's StorageClass and volume provisioning match these requirements.

 ## Setting Up Storage Classes